Aanok/mediautils/README.md

 * ffmpeg
 * monkeys-audio for ape/cue (from deb-multimedia repository)

 These are all Debian packages.
+Please note the scripts strictly require Bash.

 # TODO
 * Improve --map-args --metadata-args interface of h265